-The presentation of waveforms for one-day trolleybus operation is justified due to the quasi-repeatable timetable.
-This chapter presents selected waveforms recorded by the data acquisition system of trolleybus number 3088 in the period from 2016 to 2022.
+The presentation of waveforms for a one-day trolleybus operation is justified due to the quasi-repeatable timetable.
+This section presents selected waveforms recorded by the data acquisition system of trolleybus number 3088 in the period from 2016 to 2022.

-The analysed trolleybus is equipped with lithium-ion modules with cell configuration 12S2P.
+The analyzed trolleybus is equipped with lithium-ion modules with cell configuration 12S2P.
 The traction battery consists of two parallel-connected blocks, each with a 168S2P configuration.
 The nominal voltage and the nominal capacity of the battery are 613 V and 62 Ah, respectively, while the cut-off voltage and the charge voltage at 100% SOC are 420 V and 689 V, respectively.

-Due to a large number of the waveforms obtained, they have been grouped and only selected data (representative for all recorded data) are presented here in the following order:
+Due to the large number of waveforms obtained, they were grouped, and only selected data (representative of all recorded data) are presented here in the following order: